Glasgow-ICG/open-optical-gating/README.md

 Instead of the standard `pip install` command given above, run the following command from the directory where you want the source tree to be generated:

-`python -m pip install --src "." -e git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`
+`python3 -m pip install --src "." -e git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`

 ### Tests for developers